 General aspects

-If you want to get the EU to take action on a particular issue, you can create a citizens’ initiative, to call on the European Commission to propose new EU legislation on that issue.
+If you want to ask the EU to take action on a particular issue, you can create a citizens’ initiative, to call on the European Commission to propose new EU legislation on that issue.

-Petitions differ mainly in that:
+Petitions to the European Parliament differ from citizens’ initiatives mainly in that:

 - they relate to existing EU activities; they cannot request proposals for new EU laws (citizens’ initiatives propose new EU laws)